sashkashishka/download-artifact/README.md

-# Download artifacts outside action
+# Download artifacts action

-This action can download and extract artifacts as from current repo (as [default action]() do) and from other repository.
+This action can download and extract artifacts as from current repo (as [default action](https://github.com/actions/download-artifact) do) and from other repository.

 Inputs list: